 In mainstream arable farming and horticulture, greenhouse gas emissions stem from the use of inorganic fertilisers, slurry, pesticides, field fuel (i.e. from tractors) and from processing, storage and transport.
 Of these, the majority comes from the use of inorganic nitrogenous fertilisers, though the use of slurries is also significant.
-The emissions of organic and agroecological farms are lower, even where additional land is required for cultivation.
-However, better management of slurry, manure and reduced soil tillage in these systems could result in even lower emissions.
-Localising food systems can also contribute to lowering emissions.
+The emissions of organic and agroecological farms are lower, even where additional land is required for cultivation.40 However, better management of slurry, manure and reduced soil tillage in these systems could result in even lower emissions.
+Localising food systems can also contribute to lowering emissions from transport.

-For animal farming, including meat and dairy production, sources of emissions include ruminal methane production (in the case of livestock), manure (in the case of all animals), the use of nitrogenous fertilisers on pastures, and the emissions associated with the production of feed crops, where animals are not raised on forage.
-At present, animal agriculture is estimated to account for somewhere between 8 and 18% of global emissions, depending on how much of the lifecycle is taken into account.
-Raising animals on pasture, forage, food waste and crop residues can reduce emissions by reducing the resources needed for animal feed.
+For animal farming, i.e. meat and dairy production, sources of emissions include ruminal methane production (in the case of livestock), manure (in the case of all animals), the use of nitrogenous fertilisers on pastures, and the emissions associated with the production of feed crops, where animals are not raised on forage.
+At present, animal agriculture is estimated to account for somewhere between 8 and 18% of global emissions, depending on how much of the lifecycle is taken into account.41 Raising animals on pasture, forage, food waste and crop residues can reduce emissions by reducing the resources needed for animal feed.
 It can also be a more resilient strategy given that supply of feed crops like soya and maize may reduce with climate change.
 Reducing nitrogenous fertiliser use for animal grazing would also reduce emissions and can be achieved by switching from monocultured grass to biodiverse pastures which include nitrogen fixing plants.
-Combining these lower emission practices with reduced consumption levels could enable animal agriculture to become more ecologically viable in the long term.
+Combining these lower emission practices with reduced consumption levels could enable animal agriculture to become more ecologically viable in the long term.42

-Several studies have indicated that there is potential for carbon sequestration in agricultural soils, through building soil organic matter.
-This can be achieved through maintaining crop residues on the land, leaving plant roots in the soil, manuring, composting, reducing erosion and reducing tillage.
-However, there are widely differing views about the potential for carbon sequestration: some studies indicate that this could be a significant way to offset emissions (up to 100% of emissions according to some estimates) while others indicating that sequestration could be as low as 4 percent of emissions at present, decreasing to 1 to 2 percent by 2100 due to soil saturation.
+There is potential for carbon sequestration in agricultural soils, through building soil organic matter.
+This can be achieved through maintaining crop residues on the land, leaving plant roots in the soil, manuring, composting, reducing erosion and reducing tillage.43 Restoration of peat bogs can also lead to net carbon sequestration.44 However, there are widely differing views about the potential for carbon sequestration in agriculture as a whole: some studies indicate that it could offset up to 100% of emissions, while others indicate that sequestration could be as low as 4 percent of emissions at present, decreasing to 1 to 2 percent by 2100 due to soil saturation.45

-Cultivating woody plants (shrubs, trees) and deep rooting plants is another way of sequestering carbon and can be integrated into existing farming systems as in agroforestry.39-41 Again, a saturation point is reached eventually, and the use of the trees afterwards must also be accounted for in carbon calculation - if they are burned then carbon is of course quickly re-released.
+Cultivating woody plants (shrubs, trees) and deep rooting plants is another way of sequestering carbon and can be integrated into existing farming systems as in agroforestry.46-48 Again, a saturation point is reached eventually, and the use of the trees afterwards must also be accounted for in carbon calculation - if they are burned then carbon is of course quickly re-released.